pkgxdev/pkgx/README.md

 ## Contributing New Magic

 Is there a file that we should know about?
 Is there some other magic we should inject in certain circumstances?
-[Open a ticket](../../issues).
+Open a [ticket].

 # Packagers Who Care

 You trust us to just work and make your workflows happen.
-We take this job seriously and we go the extra mile on a per package basis eg. our git ignores `.DS_Store` files by default and our RubyGems defaults to user-installs and ensures gems are in `PATH`.
-Also we insist our packages are relocatable, which is why we can install in your home directory, but this also means you could pick up the whole `~/.tea` directory and bundle it with your app.
+We take this job seriously and we go the extra mile on a per-package basis, eg. our git ignores `.DS_Store` files by default, and our RubyGems defaults to user-installs and ensures gems are in `PATH`.
+Also we insist our packages are relocatable, which is why we can install in your home directory (but this also means you could pick up the whole `~/.tea` directory and bundle it with your app.)
 We also begin packaging new releases almost immediately as soon as they go live using various automations.

 # Contributing

 If you have suggestions or ideas, start a [discussion].
-If we agree we’ll move it to an issue.
+If we agree, we’ll move it to an issue.
 Bug fixes straight to pull request or issue please!

 Probably the place you’ll want to start is by supplementing the